 I usually bake falafel, but once in awhile I do fry them.
 If you want to fry the falafel, follow the directions below.
 If the falafel fall apart in the oil, you may need to add more flour to bind it together.
 The other trouble area could be the temperature of your oil.

 Make sure your oil is around 350° – 360° before lowering falafel into the hot oil and do not fry more than a few at a time.
 Overcrowding the pot will lower the temperature of the oil, the falafel will be soggy and may fall apart.

 - Using a small scoop, portion falafel into balls and roll with your hands to form them, place them on a sheet pan and let them rest in the refrigerator for 2 hours.

 - Heat a few inches of oil in a pot over medium high heat and carefully lower falafel into the oil, using a spider.

 - If it sinks to the bottom and doesn’t “bubble”, oil is not hot enough… remove them and wait a few minutes until oil is hotter.

-- Fry a few at a time (do not overcrowd the pot) until golden brown.
+- Fry a few at a time (do not overcrowd the pot) for 4 – 5 minutes until golden brown.